rehanvipin/work/content/angular/components.md

 A full list of them, when they're called and what they do is present [in the docs](https://angular.io/guide/lifecycle-hooks#lifecycle-event-sequence)

+And some good examples for each one are in this [article](https://angularindepth.com/posts/1494/complete-guide-angular-lifecycle-hooks)

 ## Dynamic loading!
 TODO: get back to this.
 [The docs was a bit more complicated than expected.](https://angular.io/guide/dynamic-component-loader)